franzlj/youtube-widget/README.md

 ### How can I find a YouTube channel identifier?
 The most straightforward way for me currently is to open the source code on a channel page and look for `<link rel="canonical" href="https://www.youtube.com/channel/CHANNELID">`, where `CHANNELID` is the identifier you want to copy.
 Since YouTube is a dynamically loading website, you might need to refresh the page before seeing this tag in the sources.
 As mentioned above, this can also be scripted into a neat Shortcut.

+## Development & Customizations

+### VS Code Tasks
+Usually you will edit Scriptable scripts directly on your mobile device.
+If you want to make more advanced edits on a notebook or desktop, this repository includes a task for VSCode (macOS only) that copies the scripts to the expected Scriptable iCloud folder.
+This means you need to be logged in to the same iCloud account on the Mac you're editing on.
+After a short sync you can test your edits on your mobile devices.

+### Data Module Logs
+If you run the script `YouTube Data Module` within Scriptable it will log the currently favorited channel IDs.